How to get file type java with GroupDocs.Redaction

 Step 2: Initialize Redactor

-instance, specifying the path to your document.
-This object allows you to interact with your documents.
+Create a Redactor instance, specifying the path to your document.
+This object enables you to interact with the file and pull metadata.

 final Redactor redactor = new Redactor("YOUR_DOCUMENT_DIRECTORY/SAMPLE_DOCX");